We represent famous celebrities who require a high degree of confidentiality.

 John Stossel apparently thinks filing a personal injury claim isn’t bad for publicity even though he is a hard-core, tort reform, anti-lawsuit, and anti-personal injury lawyer hypocrite.
 John Stossel hired a personal injury lawyer to sue pro wrestler Dave Schultz and the World Wrestling Federation after Dave Schultz slapped him twice.
 John Stossel reportedly settled for $400,000.

 Sometimes Bad Publicity is Good Publicity But Sometimes It’s Not

-We recently represented one of the most well-known national celebrities who is seen on TV and talk shows all the time.
+We recently represented one of the most well-known national celebrities seen on TV and talk shows all the time.
 The injury was a facial scar caused by a doctor.

-There were a few publicity problems with this claim.
-Two of the problems were that the scar is barely noticeable and the claim is against a well-known doctor.
-This would not have been advisable from a publicity viewpoint.
+There were two publicity problems with this claim.
+One was that the scar disappeared after we were retained and is now barely noticeable.
+The second is that the claim is against a well-known doctor.

 However, many other injuries will not affect publicity negatively.
 If you’re a celebrity, we’re here to discuss that with you.
 Just call Attorney Phil Franckel for a free consultation (see below how to contact us confidentially).